LuizMendes90/quikdev-backend-challenge/README.md

  	![token](/src/api-docs/imgs/tokenlogin.png "Token")
  - Navigate to a route that requires authentication, click on the lock and enter the TOKEN.
 This route can now be used.
  	![Auth](/src/api-docs/imgs/auth.png "Auth")

+## Notes

+I carried out the development in a more basic way to deliver the maximum value according to the specifications.
+At the end of the first round of development, I noticed that I could improve the code and tried to focus on coupling reduction using Dependency Injection of some artifacts, such as Token and Repository.
+Other improvements could be applied such as, for example, the verification of registered ID, today, this verification is directly linked with Mongo; another important point is the separation of Bcrypt from the entity (as worked in Token).

+Tests are important.
+I didn't reach the maximum coverage, (maybe I didn't reach the average).

+I tried to standardize the README and SWAGGER documentation using the English language (I used google translator as an aid).
+English is still not my best skill.

 ## Agradecimentos